 Wright began playing the violin at age three, and the trumpet when he was ten.
 He hails from a long line of musicians going back to his great-grandfather, a bandleader and cornetist in Buffalo Bill Cody’s Wild West Show.
 Wright studied at the Interlochen Arts Academy and received his bachelor’s in music at the Cleveland Institute of Music.
 In 1996 Wright won the International Trumpet Guild and National Trumpet competitions, as well as the Cleveland Institute of Music Concerto Competition, and was awarded the Bernard Adelstein Prize for trumpet performance upon graduating in 1997.

 Following his first professional job as a member of the Washington Opera Orchestra, Wright spent two years as fourth trumpet in the Chicago Symphony.
 He has performed with the National Symphony Orchestra, the New York Philharmonic, and the Tanglewood Music Center Orchestra.
 His appearances as guest principal trumpet with the San Francisco Symphony included performances of Mahler’s Eighth Symphony.
 He has performed as soloist with the Las Cruces Symphony and the Boston Pops and has given solo recitals all over the US and Japan.
+In the spring of 2016 Wright will perform as soloist with the Boston Pops in the world premier performances of Michael Martin’s “Wizard” Concerto for trumpet and orchestra.

 As a member of the BSO and Boston Pops I’ve performed in recordings with artists like Lorraine Hunt Lieberson (in the BSO’s grammy winning recording of Peter Lieberson’s Neruda Songs), Chris Botti, Sting, Steven Tyler, Katherine Machpee, and Clint Eastwood (for his soundtrack to Mystic River).
 I have gotten to play the National Anthem for Red Sox world series games and in the Celtics’ NBA championship run in 2008.
 By far, the best thing about my time in the BSO has been my friendship and musical collaboration with my colleagues here.
 There has been a huge turnover in the BSO brass section (in the trumpet, trombone, and tuba sections the only remaining player from when I started in 2002 is my friend, principal trumpet player, Tom Rolfs) and what is most notable is that as we have added people who all come from different backgrounds, we seem to only have become closer and more compatible as musicians and friends.
 It is rare to hear an orchestra with no weaknesses, but week after week I am astounded by the high level of playing in every section of the BSO.
 This was the kind of job I dreamed I would have when I was in school and I feel incredibly lucky to be a part of this amazing group.